-The fabrics are 100% unique to Cutting Shapes Club – you won’t find them anywhere else, ever!
-This is because the illustrations were commissioned by artists that I love and respect, and now I own the copyright on.
+These fabrics are 100% unique to Cutting Shapes Club – you won’t find them anywhere else, ever!

 Where Are the Dresses Made?

 The dress pattern was made here in Melbourne and underwent 9 iterations before I was really happy with it.
 Then it was graded, also in Melbourne, and sent to China to be manufactured ethically.

 Did you explore/consider manufacturing locally?